-Paul Crow came to me from my friend and British agent, Luke Shipman of The London Ghostwriting Company, who found me via a family friend, Cambridge University alum-writer-thespian, Jacqueline Haugh, who herself was a ghost at TLGC.
+Working with The London Ghostwriting Company, I have been introduced to many worthy projects.
+Paul Crow’s was one of them.
 When we first spoke, Paul already had the title for the book he wanted to write.
 The title, “Life Up Your Head,” captured eloquently his mighty conquest, rising to the top of the British IT world after being born into the Burngreave ghetto.
 But though he came armed with the title, his story was otherwise undeveloped and untold and he was not a writer, as he had not graduated from senior school.
 The story was in his memory organically, but he had never expressed it before.

 So we made our deal and set out on the adventure of co-writing a book, video-conferencing every Wednesday after he finished work in London, and over the occasional weekend afternoon or evening.
 Six months later we had what in America would be called a Horatio Alger’s story, a “rags to riches” tale, except this one truly had a Dickensesque flavor.
 Yet Paul was determined to push his story further, to inspire not just poor kids like him, but communities and cities and even nations and all of mankind to lift up their heads and shoot for the stars…because “if you don’t reach the stars, you’ll land on the moon…and that will be alright.”